psf/pyperf/doc/api.rst

         the cost of the outer loop.
       * *metadata*: Metadata of this benchmark, added to the runner :attr:`metadata`.
+      * *globals*: Namespace used to run *setup* and *stmt*.
+By default, an empty namespace is created.
+It can be used to pass variables.

       .. versionadded:: 0.9.2